Commencement FAQs and Important Information

 When is rehearsal for Commencement, and is it mandatory?

-Yes.
-All students intending to participate in the graduation must attend the mandatory rehearsal Friday, May 13 at 11:30 a.m. in the CMAC of the Jane P. Batten Student Center.
+All students intending to participate in Commencement must attend the mandatory rehearsal on Friday, December 16, at 11 a.m. in the Goode Fine and Performing Arts Center (please meet in the lobby by 10:55 a.m.).
 Students do not need to bring their caps and gowns to the rehearsal.

 What if students have two majors?